gica3618/pythonradex/docs/index.rst

 Acknowledgement
 =================
 I would like to thank Simon Bruderer for his helpful clarifications about the ALI method.
-I also thank Andrés Asensio Ramos for helpful discussions about the LVG geometry.
+I also thank Andrés Asensio Ramos for helpful discussions about the LVG geometry and help with the `MOLPOP-CEP` code that was used to benchmark `pythonradex`.

 Bibliography